xillwillx/BashBunny/PrivEscChecker/readme.md

 ## Description

-Checks Windows boxes for unpatched vulns that allow privilege escalation then stores result in /root/udisk/loot/PrivEscChecker/%ComputerName%-%username% Can be used locally or webdl the script from github Credits to rasta-mouse for their powershell script: https://github.com/rasta-mouse/Sherlock Sherlock.ps1
+Checks Windows boxes for unpatched vulns that allow privilege escalation then stores the result in /root/udisk/loot/PrivEscChecker/%ComputerName%-%username%

+Credits to rasta-mouse for their powershell script: https://github.com/rasta-mouse/Sherlock Sherlock.ps1